 Why should I consider Northern?

 Home-schooled students are accustomed to an intimate learning environment, and while we cannot duplicate that exactly, we can come closer than most universities in the Midwest.
-Although we have about 9,400 students, we also have a commitment to a personalized learning environment.
-Our average class size is 30 students.
-Do we have classes that are larger than 30?
-Sure we do, but even in those larger classes our professors and instructors are here to teach you.
+Although we have about 9,000 students, we also have a commitment to a personalized learning environment.
+Our average class size is 29 students.
+Do we have classes that are larger than that?
+Sure we do, but 85% of our courses have 40 or fewer students in them and less than 1% have enrollment of 100+ students--and those have smaller lab and/or discussion sections attached to them.
+Labs and discussion groups are even more limited in size, and the average seminar class size is 11.
+Our professors and instructors are here to teach you.
 They are accessible to you after class, in the hallways, the cafeterias and during their posted office hours.

 Do home-schooled students attend NMU?

 Yes, they do.
 Until very recently, home school applicant data was not separated from the total freshman class profile and, therefore, we cannot provide much historical data.
-Katie Berger, a Senior Admissions Counselor, works with home school applicants and would be happy to tell you about the home schooled students at NMU.
-Katie can be reached at firstname.lastname@example.org or 1-800-682-9797.
+Emma Macauley, an Assistant Director or Admissions, works with home school applicants and would be happy to tell you about the home schooled students at NMU.
+Emma can be reached at email@example.com or 1-800-682-9797.

 Will I have professors or will I have teaching assistants?